Specialization

 • Late into working on the project I realized that it was getting difficult to navigate.
 My main script was, at that point, 1200 lines of code.

-• I started abstracting it and made seperate components for the camera, springarm, climbing, animation and hookshot.
+• I started abstracting it and made seperate components for the camera, springarm, climbing, animation, and hookshot.
 The ground movement remains in the main character script.

 • With the use of data classes I cleaned up all constant variables from the h-files.